QuTech-Delft/qne-adk/docs/introduction.rst

 application uses.
 In addition, you write the functionality of your application using the NetQASM library.

 After creating and configuring an application, you can create an experiment for it using the ``qne experiment create`` command.
-Also here an experiment directory is generated with all necessary files.
+An experiment directory is generated with all necessary files.
 When configuring your experiment you can give values to the inputs that were specified when creating your application.
 You also choose which channels and nodes you use in your network and which role is linked to which node.
 A network consists of channels and each channel consists of two nodes.
 The nodes can communicate with each other using the channel between them.